moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 * Designed description and intro boxes.
 * Designed blockquotes.
 * Improved design of maintenance warning to be more visible.
+* Changed the design of the activity navigation links within a course to buttons for better recognisability.

 ### Categories overview page